More Than Stories

 -

-Good care was being asked to survive inside systems that were not built to hold it.
+Good work was being asked to survive inside systems that were never designed to support it.

-We created More Than Stories Collective to work in that gap.
+We created More Than Stories Collective to help close that gap.

 -